dfguerrerom/ee-session-client/README.rst

 Earth Engine Session Client
 ===========================

-ee-session-client extends the capabilities of the earthengine-api by providing custom session management and client interactions
+ee-client extends the capabilities of the earthengine-api by providing custom session management and client interactions

-ee-session-client is a Python package designed to extend the capabilities of the Google Earth Engine (GEE) API by providing custom session management and client interactions.
+ee-client is a Python package designed to extend the capabilities of the Google Earth Engine (GEE) API by providing custom session management and client interactions.
 This package allows users to make authenticated requests to the Earth Engine REST API using their own credentials, facilitating seamless integration and customization of GEE functionalities.

 Key Features
 ------------